Paraphraser/ssl-certificates/README.md

 * [`provision-pveproxy-certificate.sh`](https://github.com/rgl/proxmox-ve/blob/master/example/provision-pveproxy-certificate.sh) from [github.com/rgl/proxmox-ve](https://github.com/rgl/proxmox-ve)

 There is nothing wrong with that script but I found that the self-signed server certificates it produces would not work properly on iOS.
 They were not "root certificates" and trust could not be enabled, which kinda defeats the purpose.

+<a name="history"></a>
+## history

+The first few editions of this repository were solely focused on generating a self-signed root certificate for Proxmox-VE servers.
+Later, when I started to focus on Nginx, I realised that I only lacked the capability to generate wildcard certificates, thereby turning this repository into a more general solution for producing self-signed certificates for home networks.